The Pizzafication of the Real Estate sector

 Digital experiences, mostly.

 Homebuyers listed problems across every touchpoint.
 Promises made by sales teams got lost when projects transferred to customer service.
 Information dried up after contract signing.
+For developers looking to address these pain points, understanding why customer experience matters for residential developers becomes essential to improving trust and satisfaction.

 The customer experience—or lack thereof—had the biggest impact on whether homebuyers became brand ambassadors.
 Not the architecture.
 Not the location.
 Not even the final product.